Proton Iriz: Post-launch

-On February 18, 2021, Proton released Proton Iriz R3 limited edition.
+On February 18, 2021, Proton released the Proton Iriz R3 limited edition.

 On August 5, 2021, Proton launched the second facelifted Iriz, with three new variants available.
 The 1.3L Standard, 1.6L Executive and 1.6L Active.
 Both 1.3L Standard MT and 1.6L Premium variants have been dropped.
 New colours include Citric Orange and Passion Red, the latter replacing the previous Ruby Red.

 The 2019 Iriz sees a new seat pattern for the Standard and Executive variants, and the air conditioning controls markings are now white only.
-The Standard variants features a double din like-sized head unit with capacitive buttons that are not visible without illumination.
+The Standard variants feature a double din like-sized head unit with capacitive buttons that are not visible without illumination.
 This is a similar head unit to that found in Saga, Persona and Exora Standard.
 The Executive and Premium variant meanwhile has a head unit that runs GKUI with the Premium variant getting Proton's Hi Proton voice recognition feature.
-A new gear shifter design are only to be found on the Standard MT and Premium CVT variants with a frameless rear view mirror exclusive to the Premium variant.
-Lastly there are two types of instrument clusters: one for the Standard with a standard LCD display and one for the Executive and Premium variants with full colour and more functionality.
+A new gear shifter design is only to be found on the Standard MT and Premium CVT variants with a frameless rearview mirror exclusive to the Premium variant.
+Lastly, there are two types of instrument clusters: one for the Standard with a standard LCD and one for the Executive and Premium variants with full colour and more functionality.

 The 2019 Iriz key design changes include revised front fascia with Proton's new infinite weave design language with a chrome strip dubbed ethereal bow and Proton lettering on the rear as well as redesigned front and rear bumpers.
-For the Executive and Premium variant, in place of the front fog lamps are now LED DRL's.
+For the Executive and Premium variant, in place of the front fog lamps are now LED DRLs.
 Two new wheel designs are present.
 A 14-inch single-tone one for 1.3 Standard variant and 15-inch dual-tone wheels for Executive and Premium variants.
-Five colours are on offer: Jet Grey, Snow White, Ruby Red, Ocean Blue and Armour Silver.

-On 5 August 2021, Proton launched its second facelift of the Proton Irizwhich brought about more changes to its exterior and interior.
+On 5 August 2021, Proton launched its second facelift of the Proton Iriz which brought about more changes to its exterior and interior.
 Gaining an all-new face that's shared with the 2022 Proton Persona for the first time.
 This includes new bumpers with the top-spec Active variant gaining a rugged crossover look, aimed towards the younger crowd.
 New 16-inch alloys finish off the exterior, while the interior gains a new look and feel.
 The dashboard and centre console are new with red highlights found throughout.

+The Proton Iriz production was discontinued in September 2025 to make a way new upcoming Proton e.MAS 5 electric hatchback successor to the Iriz that occupies the same segment.